If someone forwarded this email to you, you need your own!

 Bertha Palmer Centennial Tea joins Selby Select, Mote Beach Tea, Mable’s Rose Rooibos, and Van Wezel Anniversa-Tea in the Celebrating Sarasota Collection of Teas.
 In conclusion, all of these teas are available at www.LocalTeaCo.com

 In our last blog post (Caffeine in Tea), we talk about caffeine and my opinion regarding the benefits of drinking tea with caffeine.
 I have learned from listening and talking to many visitors at Selby Gardens and the Sarasota Farmer’s Market.
 Some people can’t drink caffeine, perhaps because of medications (therefore doctor’s instructions) or just a simple intolerance in the body.

 So, where does that leave us?

-The two traditional methods to decaffeinated tea use either ethyl acetate or carbon dioxide.
-Both are wet processes, so the dry leaves are moistened and then either rinsed with ethyl acetate and then drained, or under high pressure with carbon dioxide and evaporated.
+The two traditional methods to decaffeinate tea use either ethyl acetate or carbon dioxide.
+Both are a ‘wet process,’ so the dry leaves are moistened.
+The wet leaves are then rinsed with ethyl acetate and dried, or under high pressure with carbon dioxide and evaporated.
 Upon drying, the flavor is reabsorbed into the leaves.

-Rooibos (Aspalathus linearis) is a bush originating from the Western Cape province of South Africa.
+Rooibos (Aspalathus linearis) is a bush from the Western Cape province of South Africa.
 Rooibos has an impressive list of vitamins and minerals and is therefore packed with anti-oxidants.
-I like to say Rooibos works against ATB or ‘all things bad’.
+I like to say Rooibos works against ATB or ‘all things bad.’
 Great hot or iced, I enjoy Rooibos in the late afternoon or evenings.

 Also, follow us on Facebook at Local Tea Journey